rtCamp/gitbook-plugin-edit-link/README.md

 3. Run `gitbook install`.
 It will automatically install `edit-this-page-link` gitbook plugin for your book.
 This is needed only once.
 4. Finally build your book (`gitbook build`) or serve (`gitbook serve`) as usual.

+### Changing Link Label (Localization)

+By default link label will be "Edit This Page".
+You can change it using plugin config `rtEditLinkLabel`.

 ## Sample `book.json` file

 *Important*: Make sure you edit value of `rtEditLinkBase`.
 You can replace `edit` with `tree` if you want source file to open in read-mode, rather than edit-mode directly on github/gitlab.